 Important items to consider when transferring to Manhattan College include:

-- We do not have an application deadline for the spring 2014 semester; Manhattan College operates on a rolling admissions basis.
+- We do not have an application deadline for the fall 2014 semester; Manhattan College operates on a rolling admissions basis.

 - Housing is available for transfer students.

-- Credit evaluations are performed only after students are accepted.
+- Official credit evaluations are performed only after students are accepted.
 Credit evaluations are completed by the assistant dean for the school to which a student has applied.
-The Admissions office does not perform immediate credit evaluations.
-It can be helpful to include course descriptions for classes taken, and in progress, for a faster credit evaluation.
 Credit evaluations are mailed within two to three weeks after an acceptance has been offered.

 - All accepted transfer students will be considered for academic scholarships during the application evaluation process.
 Students will be notified in a separate mailing if they receive a scholarship within two to three weeks of their acceptance decision.
 Transfer students who receive one of our Presidential or Dean's Awards have demonstrated exemplary scores in high school and on their college coursework.
 Scholarship recipients must maintain a minimum GPA of 3.0 while in attendance at Manhattan College in order to renew their academic scholarship.

-- Official high school transcript (even if more than 30 credits taken)
+- Official final high school transcript (even if more than 30 credits taken)

 - A personal statement outlining goals and reasons for transfer